ReproNim/reproman/docs/source/sandbox/hierarchy.rst

  Session  - active session which could execute commands, could be
             - active (connected, can run commands)
             - reenterable (e.g. session of a running docker container)
+              - could actually have multiple entries (or we could separate that out into separate property)
               - should retain possibly changed env, so we should store it after each command exec or just rely on .set_envvar and .source_file?
-            - persistent (not only reenterable but stateful, screen or VNC within any other session)
+            - persistent (not only reenterable but stateful -- the shell doesn't terminate as with screen or VNC within any other session)
             - should be linked back to original resource (instance, image) (.parent?)

             .run(cmd, track_env=False)